Leadership and Change Management

 In addition to your text, there are many other books that might help you with various aspects of this course.
 Reading more widely than the set text will be necessary in order to gain a good grade in the assessments, particularly the journal and assignment.

-Keep current with local business news, read the business pages of the newspaper, look at local business publications, the business periodicals, follow the Twitter for ongoing global news.
+Keep current with local business news, read the business pages of the newspaper, look at local business publications as well as the business periodicals.
 You are advised to read the daily newspaper and watch out in other media for relevant current issues.
+Leadership is topical!

 Suggested References – Films